Lawrence R. Jacobs: Central banks

+One of Jacobs' recent areas of research is the political dynamic of central banks that prevent them from acting as neutral servants of the "public good."
+His book Fed Power: How Finance Wins (with Desmond King) is an investigation of the Federal Reserve Bank’s bias toward finance in its response to the 2008 financial crisis.
+Fed Power was updated in its second edition to include the Biden administration.
+More recently, Jacobs and King convened an international team of researchers to investigate the variations across western countries in how central banks regulate risk, manage access to capital, and respond to the inequality generated by their policies.
+Picking Winners: Citizenship, Central Banks, and Consumer Finance (2026) demonstrates that central banks and financial regulators are often swayed by deeply resourced financial interests, the values and perspectives of capital over those of wage earners, and institutional designs that are biased to favor those with greater capital and income.

 Political communications

-Jacobs' book Talking Together: Public Deliberation in America and the Search for Community (co-authored with Fay Lomax Cook, and Michael X. Delli Carpini) and related work comprised the first national empirical study of how Americans attempted to persuade each other about matters of politics or met in formally organized deliberative forums to discuss community concerns.
+Jacobs' book Talking Together: Public Deliberation in America and the Search for Community (co-authored with Fay Lomax Cook and Michael X. Delli Carpini) presents the first national empirical study of how Americans attempted to persuade each other about matters of politics or met in formally organized deliberative forums to discuss community concerns.
 The research in Talking Together indicated that more than one out of four Americans join organized deliberations – on par with more traditional forms of political engagement such as contacting a government official or attempting to persuade someone to vote for a favored candidate.